 Neglecting staff training and engagement.
 Inconsistent staff knowledge leads to poor guest experiences and missed enrollment opportunities.
 Invest in training and give your team reasons to actively promote membership.

 Ignoring program economics.
-A program that costs 15% of member sales might boost frequency but destroy profitability.
-Monitor reward costs regularly to keep them within sustainable limits and adjust mechanics as needed.
+A program that costs 15 percent of member sales might boost frequency but destroy profitability.
+Monitor reward costs regularly to keep them within sustainable limits.

 Failing to use customer data strategically.
-Loyalty programs generate rich data that many restaurants never use.
-Purchase history, visit patterns and preferences can power targeted offers that feel genuinely personalized rather than generic.
+Customers loyalty programs generate rich data that many restaurants never use.
+Purchase history, visit patterns, and preferences can power personalized offers that feel genuinely tailored rather than generic.

 Launching without clear success metrics.
 Without benchmarks, you cannot tell whether the program is working.
 Define specific, measurable goals up front and review performance consistently.